A yarn shop hop can be a LOT of fun! They can also be exhausting and rough on the finances if you’re not careful.

 p.s.
 If you live in Wisconsin or southeastern Minnesota, here are some yarn shop hops I’ve run across.
 The dates may vary from year to year.

 - Driftless Loop Shop Hop – covers Winona MN, La Crosse WI (two shops), West Salem WI, Viroqua WI, Decorah IA and Caledonia MN.
 Usually in mid-July.
-This is the only hop on the list I’ve participated in (so far 🙂 )
+This is the only hop on the list I’ve participated in (so far 🙂 ) (2021 update: I’m not sure the status of this shop hop anymore; sadly, the shop that was organizing it had to close)

 - Madtown Yarn Shop Hop – mid October; Madison Wisconsin area.